blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Versioning Considerations

 A version control model will likely be developed in tandem to the implementation of this type system.
 As such, there are potential complications to how dependencies are managed and the ramifications of having a large-connected system.
-Some of these are explored in detail in the Link Constraints RFC (link TODO).
+Some of these are explored in detail in the [RFC about constraining Links](https://github.com/blockprotocol/blockprotocol/pull/354).
 The major drawback here is that this greatly increases cognitive load, and reasoning about changes within the ecosystem will become more involved.

 A more immediately apparent concern is if schemas are versioned, but their use isn't pinned to a version, then they might implicitly change if their dependencies are updated.
 More verbosely, if we have a Property Type `Age` on version `1.1`, and an Entity Type `Person` which simply refers to `Age`, if `Age` is updated then the Entity Type implicitly changes.